uab-cgds-worthey/quac/README.md

 ## What is QuaC?

-QuaC is a pipeline, developed using snakemake, that runs several QC tools and summarizes results for WGS/WES samples processed at CGDS using internally defined QC thresholds.
+QuaC is a snakemake-based pipeline that runs several QC tools and summarizes results for WGS/WES samples processed at CGDS using internally defined QC thresholds.
 It is a companion pipeline that should be run after samples in a project are run through [CGDS's small variant caller pipeline](https://gitlab.rc.uab.edu/center-for-computational-genomics-and-data-science/sciops/pipelines/small_variant_caller_pipeline).